guhjy/2015ori-1/materials/study_02/instructions.md

 As a reminder, we would like to note that fabricating data is only allowed within this experiment and should not be taken as an invitation to fabricate research results elsewhere.
 Data fabrication is a serious form of scientific misconduct and is widely and explicitly condemned by professional organizations, institutions, and funding agencies alike.

-If there are any remaining questions about this study, feel free to email Chris Hartgerink ([c.h.j.hartgerink@tilburguniversity.edu](mailto:c.h.j.hartgerink@tilburguniversity.edu))
+If there are any remaining questions about this study, feel free to e-mail Chris Hartgerink ([c.h.j.hartgerink@tilburguniversity.edu](mailto:c.h.j.hartgerink@tilburguniversity.edu)) or to call him (+31134664126).

 You can close this window now.